creativewave/use-definition/src/definition/README.md

 *A much simpler solution* is to make the `update` (effect) function aware of the cancellation state ([reference](https://github.com/facebook/react/issues/14369#issuecomment-468267798)).

-Here, the cancellation state is handled in `Animation.Frame`, which will `run()` the animation and return a reference to a `TaskExecution` with a `cancel()` method.
-Whenever a component using this hook unmounts or the `currentIndex` of the `Definition` to render updates before the previous `TaskExecution` resolves, the latter has to be `cancel()`ed in order to prevent asynchronous `update`s via `setDefinitinion`.
+Here, the cancellation state is handled in a Folktale `TaskExecution` with a `cancel()` method.
+Whenever a component using this hook unmounts or the current index of the `Definition` updates before the previous `TaskExecution` resolves, the latter has to be `cancel()`ed in order to prevent asynchronous `update`s via `setDefinitinion`.

 It is done automatically by calling `TaskExecution.cancel()` in the cleanup function of `useEffet()`.

-(2) See also how it is done using `useRef` and a custom interface in [React Spring](https://github.com/react-spring/react-spring/blob/master/src/useSprings.js).
+Alternative(s): see also how it is done using `useRef` and a custom interface in [React Spring](https://github.com/react-spring/react-spring/blob/master/src/useSprings.js).

 # Types and terminology